impermeable/coq-waterproof/README.md

 ## Automation

 The more advanced tactics rely on automation.
-The automation function is called `waterprove`, which employs `wauto` and `weauto`, together with a customizable set of hint-databases.
+The automation function is called `waterprove`, which employs `wp_auto` and `wp_eauto`, together with a customizable set of hint-databases.

-`wauto` and `weauto` are rewrite of `auto` and `eauto` with better backtracking support, which can be use to retrieve the full backtrace during the execution of those functions, which allows to have a better control on the execution flow of the hints.
+`wp_auto` and `wp_eauto` are rewrite of `auto` and `eauto` with better backtracking support, which can be use to retrieve the full backtrace during the execution of those functions, which allows to have a better control on the execution flow of the hints.
 For example, it can be used to reject a complete proof if certain lemmas are not used and continue to search for a new one.

 ### Configuration